 The main medications include:

 - Colestyramine and colestipol – these medications only come in powder form.
 Unfortunately, some people may find them unpalatable and if the dose is too high, it can cause constipation, so it is important to adjust the dose according to symptoms.

 - Colesevelam – this is a newer medication and comes in a tablet form.
 Some patients find it easier to take than colestyramine.
 Due to current cost and drug licensing colesevelam may not be widely available.

-Following a diagnosis of bile acid malabsorption, a referral to a dietitian may be advised, and a key piece of dietary advice will be to keep to a strict low-fat diet (40g of fat per day).
-A dietician will advise on other specialised diets on an individual basis.
+Following a diagnosis of bile acid malabsorption, a referral to a dietitian may be advised, and a key piece of dietary advice may be to keep to a strict low-fat diet (40g of fat per day).
+A dietitian may advise on other specialised diets on an individual basis.